Mate-ber/Root-Finding-Project/README.md

 ```bash
 https://github.com/Mate-ber/Root-Finding-Project.git
 ```
- After downloading just simply host it locally
+ After downloading just simply host it locally.

 **Third way**

-You can simply download the file and just run it locally
+You can simply download the file and just run it locally.

 ## **Little bit about each algorithm**